shopware/docs/guides/plugins/plugins/framework/data-handling/writing-data.md

 }
 ```

-In this example, we're just fetching the very first category and reading its ID.
-Later we're assigning this category by using the associations name, which is `categories`.
+In this example, we are just fetching the very first category and reading its ID.
+Later we are assigning this category by using the associations name, which is `categories`.
 Since this is a `ManyToMany` association, you could technically assign more than just one category, hence the array of arrays again.
 In the second inner array, you just need to fill the `id` field again.

 This works exactly the same for `OneToMany` associations.